xcube-dev/xcube-viewer/docs/concepts.md

 ### Selected Non-spatial Dimension

-The _selected non-spatial dimension_ determines the currently selected dimension, of which the value can be changed.
+The _selected non-spatial dimension_ identifies the dimension whose coordinate value controls are shown when only one dimension is displayed at a time.

-### Selected Non-spatial Coordinate Values
+### Selected Non-spatial Coordinate Value

 The _selected non-spatial coordinate value_ determines the current value for the coordinates of a dataset for the _selected non-spatial dimension_.